+Figure 5: (a) ENVISAT ASAR image of the Celtic Sea on 13th July 2011 at 22:18; (b) background image after median filtering; (c) after Gaussian filtering with a filter standard deviation of 3; (d) detected edges, with connected clusters of edges shown in different colours.

 The filter outputs a smoothed image with removed ridge features and details, as illustrated in Figure 5(b).
 The smoothed image serves as the baseline for estimation of the image noise level and for selection of the upper and lower thresholds of the Canny edge detection algorithm.
-The noise level is estimated by applying a multiplicative model where the noise level is proportional to the image intensity [15].
+The noise level is estimated by applying a multiplicative model where the noise level is proportional to the image intensity [21].
 The multiplicative nature of noise in ASAR images is known as the speckle phenomenon, where the coherent combination of reflected signals with different phases and amplitudes produce random fluctuations [16].
-The variance of the speckle noise σsp2 in ASAR image is defined by the equivalent number of looks L and the average intensity I [17] as:
+The variance of the speckle noise σsp2 in ASAR image is defined by the equivalent number of looks L and the average intensity I [23] as:

 σsp2=IL (1)